about institute

 Openness

-Openness to other religions, confessional and non-confessional communities, openness to changes and dynamics of world processes for a new transformative experience and enrichment of religious tradition.
+Openness to other religions, confessional and non-denominational communities, openness to changes and dynamics of global processes for a new transformational experience and enrichment of religious tradition.

 Dialogue